IeuanGol/ALVIS.js/README.md

 Before the bot will run, you must first set up a few values in the config files:
 ### Requirements:
 You must have a Discord bot token and Google API.AI key for an agent with proper Intents and Entities.
-Please contact us if you need further information about the API.AI agent [https://packetcloud.com/about].
+Please [contact us](https://packetcloud.com/about) if you need further information about the API.AI agent.
 You will also need a Wolfram API key, though in the future this will be changed to be *optional*; adding support for Wolfram knowledgebase lookup in chat bot functionality.
 There will also be more modules like this to come; which will also be optional.

 ### Tokens:
-Enter your Discord bot token, API.AI agent key, and Wolfram API key into the config JSON file (./config/config.json).
+Enter your Discord bot token, API.AI agent key, and Wolfram API key into the config JSON file (*./config/config.json*).

 ### User Permissions:
-In the permissions JSON file (./config/permissions.json), add the names of the roles on your Discord server(s) that you want associated to bot permissions.
+In the permissions JSON file (*./config/permissions.json*), add the names of the roles on your Discord server(s) that you want associated to bot permissions.
 People with manager_role will be allowed to use all bot commands, admin_role grants administrative commands.
 Default_role is the name of the role you want the bot to assign all new users.
 This one is optional.